-Here in Wisconsin, 30% of our 284 native bird species are identified as Species of Greatest Conservation Need in the Wisconsin Wildlife Action Plan.
+The Natural Resources Foundation of Wisconsin works with partners to protect Wisconsin’s hundreds of bird species and their habitat.
+Over a third of Wisconsin’s 284 native bird species are identified as Species of Greatest Conservation Need—meaning their populations are low or declining and are in need of conservation action.
 Among them are trumpeter swans, spruce grouse, short-eared owls, red-headed woodpeckers, Kirtland’s warblers, and bald eagles.

 Bird City Wisconsin